-Download Apple Mobile Device Service USB driver to Reboot iTunes
+Apple Mobile Device USB Driver Download Windows 10/7 Free to Reboot iTunes

-In cases of iTunes not recognizing iPhone on Windows 10 or Windows 7, chances are that a key component – Apple Mobile Device USB Driver Windows 10 is missing or somehow went wrong.
+Encountering iTunes not recognizing iPhone on Windows 10 or Windows 7?
+Chances are that a key component – Apple Mobile Device USB Driver Windows 10/Windows 7 is missing or somehow goes wrong.
 There are 2 workarounds to this problem: Either find another iPhone backup software for PC, or you can uninstall & install Apple Mobile Device Service from the scratch.

-How does AMDS work to connect iPhone X/XS/XS Max before to iTunes, however?
+How does AMDS (Apple Mobile Device Service) work to connect iPhone 12/11/X/XS/XS Max before to iTunes, however?
 This page below will walk you through quickly.

 Apple Mobile Device USB Driver Missing?

-DearMob iPhone Manager - Looks After iPhone Data without iTunes!
+DearMob iPhone Manager - Explore and Manage iPhone Data without iTunes!

 - 2-Way transfer data between iPhone and PC without iTunes